Skip to content

 It seems that almost every app now is adding AI-based features, and many of them are using OpenAI's models or Meta's Llama models to do it.
 Google wants a piece of that action, so Gemini is designed from the start for developers to be able to build AI-powered apps and otherwise integrate AI into their products.
 The big advantage it has is that it can integrate them through its cloud computing, hosting, and other web services.

-Developers can access previews of Gemini 2.5 Pro and 2.5 Flash as well as use Gemini 2.0 Flash and other models through the Gemini API in Google AI Studio or Google Cloud Vertex AI.
+Developers can access a preview of Gemini 3 Pro as well as use Gemini 2.5 Flash and other models through the Gemini API in Google AI Studio or Google Cloud Vertex AI.
 This allows them to further train Gemini on their own data to build powerful tools like folks have already been doing with GPT.

 How to access Google Gemini